 The Battle of Cowpens1, January 17, 1781, took place in the latter part of the Southern Campaign of the American Revolution and of the Revolution itself.
 It became known as the turning point of the war in the South, part of a chain of events leading to Patriot victory at Yorktown2 The Cowpens victory was won over a crack British regular army3 and brought together strong armies and leaders who made their mark on history.

 In 1779-80, British redcoats indeed came South en masse, capturing first, Savannah7 and then Charleston8 and Camden 8A in South Carolina, in the process, defeating and capturing much of the Southern Continental Army9.
-Such victories gave the British confidence they would soon control the entire South, that Loyalists would flock to their cause.
-Conquering these population centers, however, gave the British a false sense of victory they didn't count on so much opposition in the backcountry10.
+Such victories gave the British confidence they would soon control the entire South and that Loyalists would flock to their cause.
+Conquering these population centers, however, gave the British such a false sense of victory that they didn't count on so much opposition in the backcountry10.
 Conflict in the backcountry, to their rear, turned out to be their Achilles' heel.

 The Southern Campaign, especially in the backcountry, was essentially a civil war as the colonial population split between Patriot and Loyalist.
 Conflict came, often pitting neighbor against neighbor and re-igniting old feuds and animosities.
 Those of both sides organized militia, often engaging each other.
 The countryside was devastated, and raids and reprisals were the order of the day.

 These events set the stage for the Battle of Cowpens.
-On January 12, 1781, Tarleton's scouts located Morgan's army at Grindal's Shoals on the Pacolet River12 in South Carolina's backcountry and thus began an aggressive pursuit.
+On January 12, 1781, Tarleton's scouts located Morgan's army at Grindal Shoals on the Pacolet River12 in South Carolina's backcountry and thus began an aggressive pursuit.
 Tarleton, fretting about heavy rains and flooded rivers, gained ground as his army proceeded toward the flood-swollen Pacolet.
 As Tarleton grew closer, Morgan retreated north to Burr's Mill on Thicketty Creek.13 On January 16, with Tarleton reported to have crossed the Pacolet and much closer than expected, Morgan and his army made a hasty retreat, so quickly as to leave their breakfast behind.
 Soon, he intersected with and traveled west on the Green River Road.
 Here, with the flood-swollen Broad River14 six miles to his back, Morgan decided to make a stand at the Cowpens, a well-known crossroads and frontier pasturing ground.

 The term "cowpens"15, endemic to such South Carolina pastureland and associated early cattle industry, would be etched in history.
 The field itself was some 500 yards long and just as wide, a park-like setting dotted with trees, but devoid of undergrowth, having been kept clear by cattle grazing in the spring on native grasses and peavine16.

 Dawn at the Cowpens on January 17, 1781, was clear and bitterly cold.
 Morgan, his scouts bearing news of Tarleton's approach, moved among his men, shouting, "Boys, get up!
 Benny's22 coming!
 Tarleton, playing catch up, and having marched his army since two in the morning, ordered formation on the Green River Road for the attack.
-His aggressive style was made even now more urgent, since there were rumors of Overmountain men on the way, reminiscent of events at Kings Mountain.
+His aggressive style was made even more urgent, since there were rumors of Overmountain men on the way, reminiscent of events at Kings Mountain.
 Yet he was confident of victory: he reasoned he had Morgan hemmed in by the Broad, and the undulating park-like terrain was ideal for his dragoons23.
 He thought Morgan must be desperate, indeed, to have stopped at such a place.
-Perhaps Morgan saw it differently: in some past battles, Patriot militia had fled in face of fearsome bayonet charges - but now the Broad at Morgan's back could prevent such a retreat.
+Perhaps Morgan saw it differently: in some past battles, Patriot militia had fled in face of fearsome bayonet charges - but now the Broad River at Morgan's back could prevent such a retreat.
 In reality, though, Morgan had no choice - to cross the flood-swollen Broad risked having his army cut down by the feared and fast-traveling Tarleton.

-Tarleton pressed the attack head on, his line extending across the meadow, his artillery in the middle, and fifty Dragoons on each side.
+Tarleton pressed the attack head-on, his line extending across the meadow, his artillery in the middle, and fifty Dragoons on each side.
 It was as if Morgan knew he would make a frontal assault - it was his style of fighting.
 To face Tarleton, he organized his troops into three lines.
 First, out front and hiding behind trees were selected sharpshooters.
 At the onset of battle they picked off numbers of Tarleton's Dragoons, traditionally listed as fifteen24, shooting especially at officers, and warding off an attempt to gain initial supremacy.
 With the Dragoons in retreat, and their initial part completed, the sharpshooters retreated 150 yards or more back to join the second line, the militia commanded by Andrew Pickens.
 Morgan used the militia well, asking them to get off two volleys and promised their retreat to the third line made up of John Eager Howard's25 Continentals, again close to 150 yards back.
 Some of the militia indeed got off two volleys as the British neared, but, as they retreated and reached supposed safety behind the Continental line, Tarleton sent his feared Dragoons after them.
 As the militia dodged behind trees and parried saber slashes with their rifles, William Washington's26 Patriot cavalry thundered onto the field of battle, seemingly, out of nowhere.
-The surprised British Dragoons, already scattered and sensing a rout, were overwhelmed, and according to historian Babits, lost eighteen men in the clash.
+The surprised British Dragoons, already scattered and sensing a rout, were overwhelmed, and according to historian Lawrence Babits, lost eighteen men in the clash.
 As they fled the field, infantry on both sides fired volley after volley.
 The British advanced in a trot, with beating drums, the shrill sounds of fifes, and shouts of halloo.
 Morgan, in response, cheering his men on, said to give them the Indian halloo back.
 Riding to the front, he rallied the militia, crying out, "form, form, my brave fellows!
 Old Morgan was never beaten!"

 Now Tarleton's 71st Highlanders27, held in reserve, entered the charge toward the Continental line, the wild wail of bagpipes adding to the noise and confusion.
-A John Eager Howard order for the right flank to face slightly right to counter a charge from that direction, was, in the noise of battle, misunderstood as a call to retreat.
-As other companies along the line followed suite, Morgan rode up to ask Howard if he were beaten.
+John Eager Howard's order for the right flank to face slightly right to counter a charge from that direction, was, in the noise of battle, misunderstood as a call to retreat.
+As other companies along the line followed suit, Morgan rode up to ask Howard if he were beaten.
 As Howard pointed to the unbroken ranks and the orderly retreat and assured him they were not, Morgan spurred his horse on and ordered the retreating units to face about, and then, on order, fire in unison.
 The firing took a heavy toll on the British, who, by that time had sensed victory and had broken ranks in a wild charge.
 This event and a fierce Patriot bayonet charge in return broke the British charge and turned the tide of battle.
 The re-formed militia and cavalry re-entered the battle, leading to double envelopment28 of the British, perfectly timed.
 British infantry began surrendering en masse.

 Tarleton and some of his army fought valiantly on; others refused his orders and fled the field.
 Finally, Tarleton, himself, saw the futility of continued battle, and with a handful of his men, fled from whence he came, down the Green River Road.
 In one of the most dramatic moments of the battle, William Washington, racing ahead of his cavalry, dueled hand-to-hand with Tarleton and two of his officers.
 Washington's life was saved only when his young bugler29 fired his pistol at an Englishman with raised saber.
 Tarleton and his remaining forces galloped away to Cornwallis' camp.
 Stragglers from the battle were overtaken, but Tarleton escaped to tell the awful news to Cornwallis.